 In this tutorial, you will learn how easy it is to mount a red dot sight on a pistol.
-We will cover all the steps, tools, and accessories necessary to properly mount a Micro Red Dot Sight (MRDS) on an optics ready pistol.
+We will cover all the steps, tools, and accessories necessary to properly mount a Micro Red Dot Sight (MRDS) on an optics-ready pistol.

 The biggest advantage is that it eliminates the need to align the front sight post with the rear sight aperture.

 These optics-ready options include pistol slides with a factory milled slide ready for the mounting of your favorite red dot reflex sight.

-Still looking for the perfect red dot sight to mount on your handgun then check out our review of the Top 5 Pistol Red Dot Sights.
+Still looking for the perfect red dot sight to mount on your handgun, then check out our review of the Top 5 Pistol Red Dot Sights.

 7 Most Popular Optics Ready Pistols

 If you have a standard pistol, you may need to purchase a special mount that would require removing the rear iron sight or adding a rail of some sort to the pistol frame.

-In the rest of this tutorial, we will cover the installation of a red dot sight on an optic ready pistol.
+In the rest of this tutorial, we will cover the installation of a red dot sight on an optic- ready pistol.
 This tutorial will cover the basic steps of a sight installation.